p-well/password_check/README.md

 </pre>

-When path to your blacklist in incorrect parser raises error:
+When path to your blacklist is incorrect an error is raised:

 <pre>
 <b>>python password_checker.py -u black__list.txt</b>